Demo#

 alpha = 0.05 # Gilbert damping

-system = mm.System(name='vortex_dynamics')
+system = mm.System(name="vortex_dynamics")

 # Energy equation.
 We omit Zeeman energy term, because H=0.